kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/grpc-server.md

 ### Default { #default }

-When the server starts, Kora adds standard interceptors:
+When the server starts, Kora adds one standard interceptor:

-- `TelemetryInterceptor` — enables server telemetry (logging, metrics, tracing) depending on connected modules and `grpcServer.telemetry` settings, and maps the terminal `Status`/exception when the call closes
-- `ContextServerInterceptor` — propagates the Kora `Context` into call processing so it is available inside the handler
-- `CoroutineContextInjectInterceptor` — adds `CoroutineContext` support for `Kotlin` coroutine handlers (active only when `kotlinx-coroutines` is on the classpath)
+- `TelemetryInterceptor` — opens a `GrpcServerObservation` for every call, binds the current observation and the `OpenTelemetry` context around the call, and records logging, metrics and tracing when the call is closed, depending on the connected modules and the `grpcServer.telemetry` settings

-User-defined `ServerInterceptor` beans from the application graph are added to `NettyServerBuilder` before the standard interceptors.
+User-defined `ServerInterceptor` components from the application graph are added to the builder before the standard interceptor.
-For full `NettyServerBuilder` configuration, use [GrpcServerBuilderConfigurer](#builder-configurer).
+For full builder configuration, use [configuration in code](#builder-configurer).

+Interceptor components are read through the refreshable graph, so an interceptor that is rebuilt on a configuration refresh is picked up without restarting the server.

 ### Execution order { #execution-order }

 gRPC invokes interceptors in the **reverse** order of registration, so the last interceptor added runs first (outermost).
-Because Kora registers user interceptors first and the standard interceptors last, an incoming call is processed in this order:
+Because Kora registers user interceptors first and the standard interceptor last, an incoming call is processed in this order:

 ```
-CoroutineContextInjectInterceptor -> ContextServerInterceptor -> TelemetryInterceptor -> user interceptors -> handler
+TelemetryInterceptor -> user interceptors -> handler
 ```

 Consequences of this order:

-- The Kora `Context` and Kotlin `CoroutineContext` are established around your interceptors and the handler, so they are available inside the handler's listener callbacks.
-- `TelemetryInterceptor` wraps your interceptors and the handler, so it observes the final `Status` (including errors thrown or reported through the response observer).
+- `TelemetryInterceptor` wraps your interceptors and the handler, so it observes the final `Status` — including errors thrown by your interceptors or reported through the response observer.
+- The current observation and the `OpenTelemetry` context are established around your interceptors and the handler, so they are available inside the handler's listener callbacks.
 - When several user interceptors exist, they run in the reverse of their graph registration order; do not rely on a specific order between them for correctness.

 ### Custom { #custom }